guermz00/Spinning-Desicurer/README.md

 #### Hardware Setup

 - Ensure that your LED is connected to an LED driver board.
 We employed a LD24AJTA adjustable LED Driver Board sourced from Amazon.
 Be sure to obtain a power supply suited for your LED of choice specifications.
-- We employed a HANZON High Power Led Chip 10W Purple Ultraviolet (UV 395nm / 900mA / DC 9V - 11V / 10 Watt) with a 12V 10A DC Universal Regulated Switching Power Supply (SMPS).
+- We employed a CHANZON High Power Led Chip 10W Purple Ultraviolet (UV 395nm / 900mA / DC 9V - 11V / 10 Watt) with a 12V 10A DC Universal Regulated Switching Power Supply (SMPS).
+Additionally, we employed a 60-degree lens with a heatsink and a fan as the LED holder.
+These three items were sourced from Amazon.
 - Connect your LED driver PWM pin to pin 5 on the Arduino.
 Connect driver GND to Arduino GND.

 ### Motor Controller Test